 Baker, D. J., 2010.
 The foraging behaviour of granivorous birds: a mechanistic perspective.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: